 Somewhere deep inside me, some little girl part of me, hated them.
 It was my very first experience of someone completely removing a place of my personal use.
 Not a person, but my place-holder of memories.

 Imagine my surprise to find their last name was Smith!
 We, too, were Smiths.
 There were photos of the house.
 WOW, was it ever changed!
 There was a phone number.
 I called it, nothing.
 So I looked up the business name of the person that owns it.
 I called that number and left a message.
 I thought he might find it odd that the original owners were Smiths.

 Today, 1.8.21, he called me back.
-I recognized the number so I answered.
-We talked.
+We talked about the house.
 I found out that those who bought the house from my Dad, ruined it.
 They gutted it, didn’t take care of the yard, it was overgrown and ugly.
 Even though the shell was there, the yard wasn’t.
 The innards weren’t.
-The house was in such sad shape.
-Everything about it was sad.
-So this man and his family bought the property.
+The house was in such sad shape, yet this man and his family bought the property.

 I discovered land holds the promise, hearts hold the memories.

-I don’t hate them anymore.
-This healed that little girl inside me that was sad.
+Knowing a new house with love was built there, healed that little girl inside me that was sad.
 THIS is the business of God.
 If we let him, He will take our hurts and heal them.
-Who knows when, but He is faithful to love us and show us His love by healing our hurts.
+He is faithful to love us and show us His love by healing our hurts.

-Thank You Jesus.
-Thank you E & K. Thank you for taking the time to call back this stranger and tell me about the house and property.
-I had a good healing cry when we hung up and there is a space inside me that no longer hurts.
+Thank you E & K for taking the time to call back this stranger and tell me about the house and property.
+Because you took the time to call a stranger and share your life, I had a good healing cry when we hung up and there is a space inside me that no longer hurts.